Brand UX or Are U Xperienced?

 Traditionally, Branding is the practice of creating a name, or symbol, design, and content that differentiates a business in the marketplace.
 The best brands go beyond that, and emotionally engage their target audience, building a loyal community of customers.

 User Experience (UX to its friends) is a term borrowed from the software industry.
 It refers to how people interact with technology.
 If you’ve ever yelled at your laptop for crashing while you were making a purchase on Amazon, you get the idea.

 In the digital marketplace, much of your Brand’s credibility rests on how well, and how easily, your website, and other online properties, meet the needs of your target audience.
 A bad user experience—think of it as a store that puts up an obstacle course between its customers and its products—damages a brand’s reputation.
-Confusing interfaces, bad information, indifferent design, lengthy download times, can turn users off.
+Confusing interfaces, inaccurate information, indifferent design, lengthy download times, can turn users off.

 The quality of your UX can have a lasting impact.

 By the year 2020, overall customer experience will be the most critical factor influencing which companies consumers choose to do business with — more so than the product, or even price.
 In other words, the experience your customers have on your website determines whether or not they will continue doing business with you.

 As the business landscape gets more and more competitive, providing a superior User Experience is a significant way to stand out from your competition.

 I encourage clients to look at their sites “from the outside in.”
 Try putting yourself into the shoes of your customers, and perform a core task.
 Better yet, ask and observe friends or associates to do the same.
 How easy, or hard, is it to accomplish something?